 501.1 Description.
 Concrete shall consist of a mixture of cement, fine aggregate, coarse aggregate and water, combined in the proportions specified for the various classes.
 Admixtures may be added as specifically required or permitted.

 501.2 Material.
-All material shall be in accordance with Division 1000, Material Details, and specifically as follows:
+All material shall be in accordance with Division 1000 and specifically as follows: